buun1030/go-projects/README.md

 \
 ![Alt text](image-1.png)\
 \
-Figure: To understand the expected execution flow, we just have to scan the happy path column.\
+To understand the expected execution flow, we just have to scan the happy path column.\
 \
 **Solution:** Striving to reduce the number of nested blocks, aligning the happy path on the left, and returning as early as possible are concrete means to improve our code’s readability.